 Pour the batter into each mould about 80% full or leave about 1 cm of space.
 Do not overfill to prevent it from overflowing, which could deform the shape during the course of baking.

-Place the canelé moulds on a baking tray and put into the bottom half of the oven.
+To bake, place the canelé moulds on a baking tray and put into the bottom half of the oven.
 I find this helps to caramelise the tops of the canelés quicker).
 Lower the temperature to 190C (fan-forced) immediately and bake for 12 minutes.
 Then reduce heat to 170C (fan-forced) and bake for a further 50 to 70 minutes, until the canelès carry a deep burnish bronze crust.
 Every oven is different, and I usually check mine at 40 minutes to ensure that the bottoms of the canelés (the area that is exposed to heat) are not burnt.
 If it looks overly dark or blackened, you may want to tent with aluminium foil.

 At 50 minutes, I take my canelé moulds out of the oven and tip the canelés out of its moulds to check the doneness.
 Some visual cues of its doneness are: an even caramelisation (the canelés should not have any hue of a lighter bronze at all), glossy and shiny, with some excess butter spewing out of the moulds.
 It should also smell like caramel, but not burnt.
 Your canelés will not be hard at this point, so do not fret.
 Note: at this point, your canelés and canelé moulds will be *extremely hot*, please handle with care.